HackerDaGreat57/bpp/README.md

-{This readme is under heavy construction.
+{This readme is under very heavy construction.
 Expect things to not make sense and be broken for now.}

 # Blender++
 A *somewhat experimental* application that was created in order to let people have the freedom to do whatever they want, with no limitations or restrictions, without having to pay a single penny to anyone.
 But this will only happen once it gets mature enough to actually make a difference.
 There's a long, **long** way to go until we reach that checkpoint, but I'm just doing what I can for now.